A bit of flexibility goes a long way...

 Benefits of flexible working for employees

 So, why is flexible working great for employees?
 Most importantly, because it lets them fit their job around their lives, rather than forcing them to fit their lives around their job.

 It could be argued that society has become too focused on work – people are too defined by their job.
 It's where we spend most of our day, and many people are increasingly expected to be reachable out-of-hours thanks to the same tech we mentioned earlier.

 But people need a good balance between work and the rest of their lives.
-When work takes over, it can lead to stress, burnout, health problems, and absenteeism – all things that, hurt productivity, rather than improve it.
+When work takes over, it can lead to stress, burnout, health problems, and absenteeism – all things that, hurt productivity and engagement, rather than improve it.

 People who are able to step away from work, and have control over how it effects their lives, will be happier while they're in work – and they'll be more engaged with the employers that give them this freedom.

 Flexible working can help people handle the school run, make childcare more affordable, provide time to care for relatives, or reduce the stress of a rush hour commute.
 It gives people time to pursue creative projects and personal development that can bring new ideas and perspectives back to the company.
 It can also give time to volunteer with charities, time to see friends and families, time to unwind and take care of themselves – all the things that make life… life.

 Flexible working isn't just something that benefits employees – there are real benefits for a company's bottom line in letting employees work in the way that suits them.

 We've already mentioned how a poor work/life balance leads to absenteeism, harming productivity.
 But flexible working doesn't just reduce damage to productivity – it actively improves it!

 In 2016, Vodafone published a report, Flexible: Friend or Foe, one of the largest global workplace surveys of its kind.
 Surveying 8,000 business professionals across three continents, the results were unanimous: flexible working works.